LuxuSam/PhysicalButton/.github/ISSUE_TEMPLATE/bug-report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
+IMPORTANT: Add the DEBUG logging level in the OctoPrint Settings under logging.
+Recreate the bug and append the octoprint.log file.

 **To Reproduce**
 If applicable, describe the steps to reproduce the behavior.